 Furman presents awards at Bell Tower Ball

-The event, which took place at the TD Convention Center, celebrated the accomplishments of members of the Furman community, honoring several alumni, a corporate partner and friends of the university for their professional achievements and for generosity, service and leadership to the university and the community.
+The event, which took place at the Greenville Convention Center, celebrated the accomplishments of members of the Furman community.
+Several alumni, a corporate partner and friends of the university were honored for their professional achievements and for their generosity, service and leadership to the university and community.

 Carl F. Kohrt Distinguished Alumni Award

-Frank Holleman received the Carl F. Kohrt Distinguished Alumni Award, which is awarded annually in recognition of significant professional or personal accomplishments and in gratitude for continued loyalty to Furman.
+Presented in recognition of significant professional or personal accomplishments and in gratitude for continued loyalty to Furman University.

 Tom A. Triplitt Outstanding Young Alumni Award

 Recognizes an alumnus who graduated in the past 20 years and who has brought honor or recognition to Furman through individual accomplishments or as a volunteer.

 Derek Snook has been an advocate for the homeless for most of his adult life.
 Following his graduation from Furman in 2008, he spent a year voluntarily living in a halfway house for the homeless.
 Derek’s experiences there inspired him to establish In Every Story (IES) Labor Services, an employment agency dedicated to connecting its clients with permanent and financially stable employment.